LotusCapybara/Lotus-Unity-Gameboy/README.md

 # LOTUS GAMEBOY EMULATOR

 ![Image](https://i.gyazo.com/b42c2eb3120b571aa9924884d0a6b9d5.png)

-3d model by PubuduDharmasena17 (from CGTrader)
+* 3d model by PubuduDharmasena17 (from CGTrader)
-The game on Screen is Pokeom Red (USA) from Nintendo.
+* The game on Screen is Pokemon Red (USA) from Nintendo.
 I own the originals of all the games I tried.

 ## About